 How to Get Your Bot Discovered

 Bots have conquered the internet and are now responsible for 52 percent of all web traffic.
-Where are chatbots being used, and how can you get yours discovered?
+Companies like Amazon and Hipmunk have used chatbots for years, and more businesses are now adopting bots into their marketing solutions.
+So where are these bots being used, and how can you get yours discovered?

 January 22, 2019

 It’s not a big surprise that bots are now responsible for 52 percent of web traffic.
 In 2017, the security firm Imperva analyzed nearly 17 billion website visits across 100,000 domains.
 The resulting report showed that web traffic is composed of 29 percent harmful bots, like malware and Distributed Denial of Service (DDOS) attack bots, and 23 percent helpful bots, like search crawlers and chatbots.
 The other 48 percent is made up of humans.

 The percentage of helpful bots is expected to grow 25 percent by 2023, as businesses continue to invest in bots to streamline the customer experience.
 Chatbots are among the fastest-growing bot industry, and a recent Facebook data dump shows why.
 Facebook claims that:

 - 2 billion messages are sent between people and businesses each month.

 - 56 percent of users prefer to chat with a company via Facebook Messenger rather than by calling customer service.

 - 53 percent of users are more likely to shop with businesses that they can message.